Sarahxys/RNA-Seq/Differential Expression/Edge R.md

 ```
 exp_study = DGEList(counts=rnaseqMatrix, group=conditions)
 ```
 The function calcNormFactors in EdgeR calculate normalization factors to scale the raw library sizes.
 The default method for normalization is TMM, which is the weighted trimmed mean of M-values (to the reference) proposed by Robinson and Oshlack (2010), where the weights are from the delta method on Binomial data.
 If refColumn is unspecified, the library whose upper quartile is closest to the mean upper quartile is used.
+If the input object is a DGELIST, the DGELIST, then it is returned as output with the relative normalization factor in object$samples$norm.factors.
+  - note: rows that have zero counts for all comuns are trimmed before normalization factors are computed.
+Therefore rows with a zero counts do not affect the estimated factos.
 ```
 exp_study = calcNormFactors(exp_study)
 ```